OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-700.rst

 For more information, see the developer documentation under `Testing <https://docs.oxid-esales.com/developer/en/latest/development/modules_components_themes/module/testing/codeception/index.html>`_.

 RSS functionality
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

 The RSS functionality has been dropped.

 Login via LDAP
 ^^^^^^^^^^^^^^

-If you have an LDAP environment, you need to implement a custom login solution.
+If you have an LDAP environment, you need to implement your own login solution.

 Credit card as payment method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For security reasons, we no longer support the credit card payment method implemented in OXID eShop.
+We no longer support the credit card payment method implemented in OXID eShop for security reasons.

-To offer credit card payment to your customers, use a payment provider module.
+Use the module of a payment provider to offer credit card payment to your customers.

 Newsletter dispatch
 ^^^^^^^^^^^^^^^^^^^

-We have removed the rudimentary basic newsletter feature for sending a newsletter from the OXID eShop.
+We have removed the rudimentary basic newsletter feature for sending a newsletter from OXID eShop.

 Customers can still subscribe to newsletters.

-To use the data in a professional marketing tool, export the list of your newsletter subscribers.
+To use the data in a professional marketing tool, export the list of your newsletter subscribers in the administration area.

 For more information, see :doc:`Newsletters <../../operation/newsletters/newsletters>`.

-News removed
+News
-^^^^^^^^^^^^
+^^^^

-With the introduction of the Flow theme (OXID eShop 6.0.0), you could already access news under :menuselection:`Admin --> Customer Information --> News` only via a link in the footer.
+With the introduction of the Flow theme (OXID eShop 6.0.0), you could already access news under :menuselection:`Admin --> Customer information --> News` only via a link in the footer.

-To present news or offers, we recommend to implement landing pages with Visual CMS (for Professional and Enterprise Edition).
+To present news or offers, we recommend to implement landing pages with Visual CMS (for Professional and Enterprise Edition) in the future.

 Encrypted values in the database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We removed the native encryption of the store configuration in the :code:`oxconfig` table, because MySQL 8.0 does not support this feature anymore.
+We have removed the native encryption of the store configuration in the :code:`oxconfig` table, because MySQL 8.0 does not support this feature anymore.

-Module information is stored in separate YAML files and can be encrypted individually by module.

 Components
 ----------